Red Hen Publications

 More than a dozen years before “Lord Voldemort” ever made his first public appearance, Orion Black was still at Hogwarts.
 He’d have been sitting the OWLSs around 1945.
 He may well have been a Prefect, and was certainly a member in good standing of the Slug Club.

 Along with the current Head Boy, one Tom Marvolo Riddle.
 Slughorn’s favor may have cooled considerably after Tom’s 5th year, but I rather doubt that he’d have gone so far as to eject the boy from his club.
-That cooling off might have been noticed by other members, however.
+That cooling off might have been noticed by other members of the Club, however.

 Orion Black may have known exactly who “Lord Voldemort” was.
 Or, rather, he knew who he had once been.